JonasTisell/youtube_imagehost/README.md

 If GIF is bigger than 8192px*8192px, the image shows error code 400 (_Bad Request_)

+If image is bigger than 12247px*12247px, the image shows error code 400 (_Bad Request_)

 Trying unexisting parameters makes the image show error code 400 (_Bad Request_)

 Highest quality saved on server is 797x797 (_for images from YouTube_)